LeenAlHarash/MasterMind/README.md

 - If you dont manage to guess the correct palette after 12 tries, its game over.

 ## Built with
-- Love
 - Java
-- Lots of patience
+- Lots and lots of patience

 ## Usage
-- Download all 4 classes
+- Download all the files
 - Run class Main.java
 - Have fun :)